On the splitting of weak nearly ${\cal C}$-manifolds: Abstract

 \section{Abstract}

-Weak metric $f$-manifolds, i.e., the~linear complex structure on the contact distribu\-tion is replaced by a nonsingular skew-symmetric tensor, defined by V.~Rovenski and R.\,Wolak (2022), allow a new look at the theory of almost contact and metric $f$-manifolds.
-In this paper, we study the curvature and topology of a structure of this type, called the weak nearly ${\cal C}$-structure; specifically, we are guided by the following question: \textit{Under what conditions are weak nearly $\cal C$-manifolds locally the Riemannian products}?
-Our theorems generalize results of H.\,Endo (2005), A.\,Nicola--G.\,Dileo--I.\,Yudin (2018) on nearly cosymplectic manifolds and V.~Rovenski (2024) on weak nearly cosymplectic manifolds to the context of weak nearly ${\cal C}$-manifolds.
-Namely, we find conditions under which a $(2n+s)$-dimensional weak nearly ${\cal C}$-manifold becomes a Riemannian product, and characterize $(4+s)$-dimensional weak nearly ${\cal C}$-manifolds.
-The consequences of these theorems present new results for nearly~${\cal C}$-manifolds.
+The interest of mathematicians in metric $f$-manifolds, in particular, almost contact metric manifolds, is motivated by the study of the geometry and dynamics of contact foliations, as well as their applications in physics.
+Weak metric $f$-manifolds, defined by V. Rovenski and R. Wolak (2022), open a new perspective on classical theory of $f$-manifolds and discover new applications.
+In this paper, we study manifolds of this type, called weak nearly ${\cal C}$-manifolds, which generalize almost ${\cal C}$-manifolds.
+We find conditions under which a $(2n+s)$-dimensional weak nearly ${\cal C}$-manifold becomes locally a Riemannian product, and characterize $(4+s)$-dimensional weak nearly ${\cal C}$-manifolds.
+The consequences of these theorems present new results for nearly ${\cal C}$-manifolds.